Calculate Your Paycheck in 7 Steps!

 The states with a flat income tax rate are: Arizona, Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, North Carolina, Pennsylvania, Utah.

 There are several states that apply the same tax rate to most income to keep things simple.
 The definition of “income” varies by state.
-For example, in New Hampshire, regular income is generally exempt from state taxes, but dividends and interest income are taxed at a flat rate.
+For example, New Hampshire generally exempts regular income from state taxes but applies a flat tax rate to dividends and interest income.
 There are some states that apply their tax rates to taxable income, while others use adjusted gross income.

 States with progressive tax structures